radiantlogic-v8/documentation-ia-product/documentation/best-practice/02-databases/02-sqlserver-recommendations.md

 In practice, multiply the highest used space of TEMPDB PRIMARY filegroup (all files included) by 5, then divide that number by the total number of cores on the server to obtain the size of each file.

-To get the highest value of TEMPDB, you need to monitor the system during at least 2 or 3 execution plan (Brainwave GRC) because this value can change.
+To get the highest value of TEMPDB, you need to monitor the system during at least 2 or 3 execution plan (Identity Analytics) because this value can change.

 For example, if the highest value of used TEMPDB space in a day is 2Gb on a 4 core server then you need about 10Gb of total space .
 If you have 4 cores then create 4 files of 2.5Gb each and 1 file of 10 Mb.